calway/Metro-UI-CSS/source/components/hero/README.md

 The Hero component provides a full-width banner section typically used at the top of a webpage to showcase key content or imagery.
 It's designed to be eye-catching and to establish the visual identity of the page.

+## Dependencies

+None - this is a CSS-only component.

 ## Usage

 ### Basic Hero Section